Senegal History, Language and Culture

 History of Senegal

 Senegal has played a prominent role in African politics since its independence.
-As a black nation that is more than 90 per cent Muslim, it has been a diplomatic and cultural bridge between the Islamic world and other parts of Africa while maintaining closer economic, political and cultural ties to France than many other former colonies.
+Its presidents have widened Senegal's diplomatic relationships with other parts of Africa while maintaining close economic, political and cultural ties to France.

 Did you know?

-• The African Resistance Monument in Dakar is the tallest statue in Africa.
+• Standing at 49m (161ft) tall, the African Resistance Monument in Dakar is the tallest statue in Africa.

 Religion in Senegal